Early Specs-Grading

 The pilot was a success, and during the Spring 2019 semester, I ran my creative writing class using the specs system.
 It’s an appropriate system to use for a class in which students are being assessed on creative work, and it reinforces the revision process, which is key in any writing class.

-Here are some of my artifacts:
+Here are some of my early artifacts:

 - Specs Grading Syllabus for Creative Writing